LoginRadius/docs/content/references/api/b2b-identity/index.md

 ## Add user to Organization

-This API is used to add users to the organization.
+Adds users to the organization.

 ### Endpoint